Best Castle Stays in Scotland

 image source: tripadvisor.com

-This castle looks like the perfect picture when you think of the word castle.
+This castle looks like the perfect picture of the word castle.
 It is located on a hill with well-tended and beautifully landscaped grounds leading up to the castle.
 Scotland’s castles were built for practical reasons such as security and oversight of what was happening on the land.
 However, the builders of this particular castle had elegance in mind.

 The Sherbrooke Castle Hotel